 The discovery of new rooms follows (Halls of the giants, dining room, Cairn room with several gallery departures, including the western one).

-They soon met up with other enthusiasts, and the team was strengthened by the addition of new enthusiasts, some of them more experienced (Jean Cadoux, Jean Lavigne, Aldo Sillanoli, Charles Petit-Didier, Pierre Chevalier and Fernand Petzl).
+They soon met up with other enthusiasts, and the team was strengthened by the addition of new members, some of them more experienced (Jean Cadoux, Jean Lavigne, Aldo Sillanoli, Charles Petit-Didier, Pierre Chevalier and Fernand Petzl).

-The he beginning of 1951 was devoted to a number of unsuccessful prospecting trips on the St Nizier plateau, where it seemed logical to look, and in the Engins gorges, with no results.
+The beginning of 1951 was devoted to a number of unsuccessful prospecting trips on the St Nizier plateau, where it seemed logical to look, and in the Engins gorges, with no results.

-There is no access road, and it can only be reached via the village of engins after a 2h30 walk, not counting the climb from Grenoble, which is often done on foot, by bike or by bus.
+There is no access road, and it can only be reached via the village of Engins after a 2h30 walk, not counting the climb from Grenoble, which is often done on foot, by bike or by bus.

 They prospect and search using aerial photos in particular .